CCBDA-UPC/Research-projects-2021/02_CloudWatch/response1/README.md

 ![SNS](img/sns.png "SNS")

 Next we had to create an alarm.
-We chose one that was easy to trigger - the EC2 input or output packets, which can trigger the alarm just by connecting.
+We chose one that was easy to trigger - the EC2 input or output packets, it can trigger the alarm just by an attempt to connect to the instance.
 We specified alarm conditions and chose previously created notification option.
 We waited until alarm was triggered and received a corresponding email.

 ![Alarm](img/alarm.png "Alarm")